About the SIJS Backlog

 What Is the Human Impact?

 There are over 100,000 vulnerable immigrant children caught in the SIJS backlog.
-For the first time in history, all children from all countries currently face years-long backlogs, leaving them in legal limbo and without real permanent protection.
-Children and youth who have already been approved by the government for protection and a pathway to lawful permanent residence live in constant fear of being detained and deported.
-Up until the 2022 implementation of the SIJS deferred action program, impacted youth could not work legally.
-They still cannot access federal financial aid for college, preventing them from reaching their full potential and prolonging young people’s dependence on legal services and state and local resources.
+Currently, all children from all countries face a years-long backlog, leaving them in legal limbo and without real permanent protection.
+As a result, children and youth who have already been approved by the government for protection and a pathway to lawful permanent residence live in constant fear of being detained and deported.
+SIJS youth cannot access federal financial aid for college, preventing them from reaching their full potential and prolonging young people’s dependence on legal services and state and local resources.
 But for the backlog, these young people could quickly go from being undocumented to lawful permanent residents, often within six months.

 Why This Campaign?

 The SIJS backlog undermines the humanitarian purpose of Special Immigrant Juvenile Status and congressional intent in creating a pathway to permanent protection for vulnerable immigrant children.
-The End SIJS Backlog Coalition, a national group of directly impacted youth and allied advocates, exists to educate Congress, relevant administrative agencies and the public about the harmful impacts of visa caps on vulnerable immigrant children, and to advocate for an end to the backlog.
-We aim to center the voices and experiences of SIJS backlog impacted youth, whose stories are the heartbeat of our work and best illustrate how ending the backlog can restore the purpose of the statute — realizing permanent legal protection in the United States for immigrant children who have survived abuse, abandonment and neglect.
+The termination of the Deferred Action policy for SIJS youth has left thousands of immigrant youth who have already endured abuse, abandonment, and neglect even more vulnerable without a secure path to protection or stability.
+The End SIJS Backlog Coalition, a national group of directly impacted youth and allied advocates, educates Congress, relevant administrative agencies, and the public about the harmful impacts of visa caps on vulnerable immigrant children and advocates for an end to the SIJS backlog.
+We defend the right of SIJS youth to remain safely in the United States while also urgently demanding congressional action to end the SIJS backlog once and for all.
+In this moment of heightened risk, the voices of SIJS-impacted youth must be heard.
+Their stories guide us in this fight and are a powerful reminder of what is at stake: the ability for immigrant children to realize safety, stability, and permanent protection in the United States.